Table of Contents

 If it is still not detected, it suggests that the USB device might be corrupted.
 In this case, you will need to check and repair disk errors.

 If it is detected, move to the next step to diagnose and fix the problem.

 Step 1.
 Go to Start > Control Panel > search "troubleshooter" and then click "Troubleshooting" > Hardware and Sound > Configure a Device.

 Step 2.
 Follow on-screen instructions, and click on "Apply this fix" if any problem is found.

-This helps if the USB device not recognized issue occurred because other important hardware updates are missing in Windows, due to software issues, or as a result of malware interference.
+This helps if the USB device is not recognized issue occurred because other important hardware updates are missing in Windows, due to software issues, or as a result of malware interference.
 If it doesn't work, move to step 3.

 Step 1.
 Open Device Manager.